China Beijing Environmental Exchange: Future

-As of 2020, the China Beijing Environmental Exchange was renamed the China Beijing Green Exchange (CBGEX).
-The carbon market in Beijing has continued to perform strongly, recording a turnover of more than 2 billion yuan in 2021.
-Prior to this, several sectors joined the carbon market, including the Beijing Public Transport Group, which introduced lower-emission vehicles and implemented policies to optimise traffic management and reduce daily emissions.

-According to China's Fourteenth Five-Year Plan (2021–2025), carbon dioxide intensity is targeted to decrease by 18%, while overall energy intensity is expected to decline by 13.5%.
-The plan also introduced a national carbon dioxide cap to support the country's long-term climate and energy transition goals.
+As of 2020, the China Beijing Environmental Exchange has been renamed to the China Beijing Green Exchange (CBGEX).
+The carbon market in Beijing has remained strong with a turnover rate of over 2 billion yuan in 2021.
+Before then, numerous sectors have joined the carbon market, especially the Beijing Public Transport Group, which introduced cars with lower emissions along with policies that efficiently sets the game plan for cars on the road on a daily basis.
+According to China's Fourteenth Five-Year Plan (2021–2025), carbon dioxide intensity would decrease by 18% and 13.5% for overall energy intensity.
+There was also the introduction of a carbon dioxide cap.